aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/local-transformation/_index.md

 path.Transform(matrix);
 ```

-> **Why rotate at a point?** Rotating around the shape’s centre prevents it from orbiting around the origin, giving a natural look.
+> **Why rotate around the centre?** Rotating around the shape’s centre prevents it from orbiting around the origin, giving a natural look.

 ### Step 5: Draw the Transformed Path

 With the transformation in place, we render the path using a blue pen of thickness 2.
+This step effectively **draws a rotated ellipse** on the canvas.

 ```csharp
 Pen pen = new Pen(Color.FromKnownColor(KnownColor.Blue), 2);